cszhang-97/cszhang-97.github.io/index.md

 ## Welcome to Chengshuo Zhang's Personal Page

-I am current a Master student majoring in Mathematics and Economics at University of Michigan-Ann Arbor.
+I am current a graduate student majoring in Mathematics and Economics at University of Michigan-Ann Arbor.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.